CMSgov/bcda-static-site/production/user_guide.md

 2. Start the job to acquire data from an endpoint

 #### a.
 Pull your historical data.
-Before using `_since` for the first time, we recommend that you retrieve all historical data from the `/patient` and `/group` endpoints (do not use `_since`).
+Before using `_since` for the first time, we recommend that you retrieve all historical data from the BCDA bulk data endpoints (do not use `_since`).
 See [Making Your First Requests for Data](https://bcda.cms.gov/production/user-guide/#making-your-first-requests-for-data) for step-by-step instructions on how to pull your historical data.
 Once you have retrieved your historical data, we recommend using the date of your most recent pull for `_since`.
 You may retrieve this date by viewing the [_transactionTime_](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last `_since` call.

-Pulling historical data and using the _transactionTime_ guarantees that there will be no gaps in the claims data you retrieve from BCDA.
+By retrieving your historical data before calling _since, this ensures that there will be no gaps in the claims data delivered from BCDA.

 **Note: Do not input dates before 02-12-2020 into `_since`.
 Limitations of the Beneficiary FHIR Data (BFD) Server prevent data before 02-12-2020 from being tagged correctly.
 For more details, see the [Advanced User Guide](https://bcda.cms.gov/production/technical-user-guide/#filtering-your-data-with-_since).**